korczis/app_store/apps/ads_integrator_brick/README.md

         * **access_key** - specify the access key for the linked file source.
         * **secret_key** - specify the secret key for the linked file source.
         * **bucket** - specify the bucket for the linked file source.
+    * **computed_fields** (optional) - you can specify additional metadata fields, which will be attached to each entity - more info in computed fields section